Psalm 37: a lesson on waiting for the Lord

-What peace.
-But certainly not an easy feat..to give it all to God.
-But, what peace to just let it all go and trust in the faithfulness of our loving Father.
+Not an easy thing to do.
+But what peace, to just let it all go and trust in the faithfulness of our loving Father.

 Delight yourself in the LORD, and he will give you the desires of your heart.
-V4 ESV
+Psalm 37:4 ESV

-Often, we like to just focus on the last part of this verse, and get mad when things don't work out the way we think they should.
-To take delight in means to be very happy about something, to enjoy something very much, to take a lot of pleasure in...
+Often, we like to just focus on the last part of this verse and get mad when things don’t work out the way we think they should.
+Take delight in means to be very happy about something, to enjoy something very much, to take a lot of pleasure in.

-God promises us something in this verse.
-And it's amazing!
-It's pretty simple, too.
+God promises us something in this verse, and it’s amazing.
+And so very simple.

 For the evildoers shall be cut off, but those who wait for the LORD shall inherit the land.
 In just a little while, the wicked will be no more; though you look carefully at his place, he will not be there.
 But the meek shall inherit the land and delight themselves in abundant peace.
-Verse 9-11 ESV
+Psalm 37:9-11 ESV

-David reminds us here to "wait for the Lord."
-Stop worrying about evil and justice...and just WAIT.
+David reminds us here to “wait for the Lord.”
+Stop worrying about evil and the justice you desire . . . wait for the Lord.
 For a couple of reasons.
 One, God is faithful.
 He has been faithful throughout time and will be faithful until the end of time.
 He promises to care for His children in this life and the one to come.
-He IS faithful.
+He is faithful.

-Secondly, the Lord is patient, so should we be.
+Secondly, the Lord is patient.
+We should be too.
 Peter says this: